kaidesu/kaidesu.com/content/whois.md

 ### Application Developer
 efelle creative, Seattle, WA — (June 2013 - August 2017)

-- Facilitated development on FusionCMS version four, building new .
+- Facilitated development on FusionCMS version four, building new tools to more efficiently import and manage client content.
 - Built custom modules based on client projects.
-- Designed and developed a custom PHP framework, used to power the company's mobile-specific website builds.
+- Designed and developed a custom PHP framework for mobile-specific website builds.
+This allowed for rapid deployment and upkeep of mobile-specific sites.
 - Facilitated front-end development, building advanced PHP logic based on project specifications.
-- Responded to the company's final tier support
+- Worked directly with Customer Support on Tier 3 (top level) tickets that dealt with both proprietary and 3rd party php code as well as system architecture.

 ### Developer / Support Technician
 Electric Function, Seattle, WA — (October 2012 - June 2013)